 All valid insured deposit claims will be paid

-The Monetary Board (MB) placed the Rural Bank of Sto.
-Tomas (Davao del Norte), Inc. under the receivership of the Philippine Deposit Insurance Corporation (PDIC) by virtue of MB Resolution No. 1469 dated September 13, 2013.
-As Receiver, PDIC took over the bank on September 16, 2013.
+The Monetary Board (MB) placed Rural Bank of Dasmariñas, Inc. under the receivership of the Philippine Deposit Insurance Corporation (PDIC) by virtue of MB Resolution No. 1969 dated November 29, 2012.
+As receiver, PDIC took over the bank on November 29, 2012.

-PDIC said that upon takeover, all bank records shall be gathered, verified and validated.
-The state deposit insurer assured depositors that all valid deposits shall be paid up to the maximum deposit insurance coverage of P500,000.00.
+In a statement, PDIC said that upon takeover, all bank records shall be gathered, verified and validated.
+The state deposit insurer assured depositors that all valid deposits shall be paid up to the maximum deposit insurance coverage of P500,000.